arthurbrenno/intellibricks/README.md

 ## Key Features

 * **Simplified LLM Interaction:** Easily interact with multiple AI providers through a unified interface.
 Switch between models with a simple enum change.
 Supports both single prompt completion and chat-based interactions.
 * **Effortless Model Training:** Train machine learning models with minimal code using the intuitive `SupervisedLearningEngine`.
 Includes data preprocessing, model selection, evaluation, and artifact management.
 * **Retrieval Augmented Generation (RAG):** Connect to your knowledge bases for context-aware AI responses (currently under development).
 * **Built-in Parsing:** Eliminate boilerplate parsing code with automatic response deserialization directly into your defined data structures.
 * **Langfuse Integration:** Gain deep insights into your LLM usage with seamless integration with Langfuse.
 Monitor traces, events, and model costs effortlessly.
 IntelliBricks automatically calculates and logs model costs for you.
 * **Transparent Cost Tracking:** IntelliBricks automatically calculates and tracks LLM usage costs, providing valuable insights into your spending.
+* **Fully Typed:**  Enjoy a smooth development experience with complete type hints for `mypy`, `pyright`, and `pylance`, ensuring no type errors.

 ## Getting Started